Best Games With SLI Support

 Rainbow Six Siege

-In most cases, to have a multiplayer game that doesn’t take full advantage of the available resources is borderline criminal.
-However, if we take into consideration that the resource is SLI, it’s understandable that they haven’t bothered.
+In most cases, to have a multiplayer game that doesn’t take full advantage of the accessible resources is borderline criminal.
+However, if we take into consideration that the resource is SLI, it’s comprehensible that they haven’t bothered.

 Call Of Duty: Modern Warfare (2019)